eternal-dvij/Daily-used-Test-Data-for-various-domains/README.md

 ## Random Name Generator
-This has python code for generating random firstname, lastname, ender, date of births etc.
+This has python code for generating random firstname, lastname, gender, date of births etc.